google/hashr/docker/README.md

 #### Debugging inside the container

-To debug problems inside the hashr container start an interactive shell like with the following command:
+To debug problems inside the HashR container start an interactive shell like with the following command:

 ```